 What Is Marzipan?

 You’ve seen it in baking recipes, and it even has its own holiday (January 12, in case you were wondering).
 Marzipan is an incredible baking ingredient that’s essential to the best holiday treats.
-It’s sweet and delicious, and you can use it to make the cutest little candies, elaborately frosted cakes and bite-sized, Marzipan-filled dessert cups.
-If you’ve never worked with it before, you might think marzipan another name for almond paste.
+It’s sweet and delicious, and you can use it to make the cutest little candies, frosted cakes and bite-sized, Marzipan-filled dessert cups.
+If you’ve never worked with it before, you might think marzipan is another name for almond paste.
 They’re both made with almonds, so they must be the same, right?

 Are Almond Paste and Marzipan the Same Thing?